The Inequalities in Health Behaviours Research suggests that:

 - Keep active to reduce your risk of falling

-The Health Improvement Department deliver and support a number of accident prevention initiatives and have developed a ‘Falls are Preventable’ information booklet for elderly people.
+The Health Improvement Department deliver and support a number of accident prevention initiatives and have developed a ‘Falls are Preventable’ information booklet for elderly people as well as a Falls Checklist.

 An A4 full picture information sheet has been developed, called ‘The up and about Plan’ shows what to do if you have a fall.